katydecorah/katydecorah.github.io/notes/_posts/2014-10-31-how-i-write.md

 {% include img.html src="2014-10-31-how-i-write-0.gif" alt="hey dummy" %}

 To reassure the reader, you might want to say, "It's easy!".
 Unfortunately, that can backfire.
 If your reader doesn't agree, then s/he will probably bail.
-I like to assume that everything is hard (because it is).
+I like to assume that everything is hard.

 I recommend checking out Chris Coyier's [Words To Avoid in Educational Writing](http://css-tricks.com/words-avoid-educational-writing/) and Brad Frost's [Just](https://the-pastry-box-project.net/brad-frost/2014-january-28).